jabrena/101-recursion/README.md

 ## Concepts

+### Tail Call Optimization (TCO)

+Tail Call Optimization (TCO) is a compiler optimization technique that converts recursive tail calls into iterative loops.
+A tail call occurs when a recursive call is the last operation in a function.

+Key benefits:
+- Prevents stack overflow by reusing stack frames
+- Improves memory usage and performance
+- Turns recursion into iteration under the hood

+**Note:** While Java doesn't support TCO natively, other JVM languages like Scala or Kotlin and functional programming languages do.

 ### Tail Recursion

 Tail recursion is a special type of recursion where the recursive call is the last operation performed in the function.
 In other words, there are no pending calculations after the recursive call.